maelstrom-software/maelstrom/website/content/_index.md

 Maelstrom is currently available for Rust, Go, and Pytest on Linux.
 C++, Typescript, and Java are coming soon.

-While our focus thus far has been on running tests, Maelstrom's underlying job execution system is general-purpose.
+While our focus has been on running tests, Maelstrom's underlying job execution system is general-purpose.
 We provide a command line utility to run arbitrary commands, as well a gRPC-based API and Rust bindings for programmatic access and control.